check_setup

 confounding

-is a vector of logicals specifying whether confounding is assumed or not for each component in thecausal_ordering
+is a logical vector specifying whether confounding is assumed for each component in thecausal_ordering

 .
 IfNULL

-(default), then no assumption about the confounding structure is made andexplain
+(default), no assumption about the confounding structure is made andexplain

 .
 Ifconfounding